 How Garden Works

-For those that prefer something a bit more visual, we recommend checking out this short introduction video to how Garden works.
+This page contains a brief explanation of the how and why of Garden.
+For those that prefer something a bit more visual, we recommend checking out this video.
+Otherwise, continue reading below.

 Garden Core is a standalone binary that can run from CI or from a developer’s machine.
 It allows you to codify a complete description of your stack using intuitive YAML declarations—making your workflows reproducible and portable.